Shipping Your Meat and Trophy Back Home

 • There must be no blood, dirt or odor.

-• All packages must be labeled with the hunter or hunters’ names and addresses plus hunting license numbers.
+• All packages should be labeled with the hunter or hunters’ names and addresses plus hunting license numbers.